MicrosoftDocs/power-automate-docs/articles/easy-automation.md

 - Power Automate supports descriptions written in the English language only.
 Writing descriptions in other languages might work but are not officially supported.
 - Cloud flows are the only type of flow that you can create from a description.
+- In the current version, some parameters might not be automatically filled by the Artificial Intelligence even if they’ve been specified in the provided description.
 - The AI model that transforms a description into a cloud flow is optimized to automate the main actions for the following applications.

   - Microsoft Excel